ckruf/FullStackOpen/part9/typescript_notes.md

 ` npm install typescript --save-dev`

 We will then run `npm run tsc -- --init`. which will initialize the `tsconfig.json` file.
 The options we specify in this file will determine how strict the compiler will be with our code and typing.

+Our project files can then be compiled from Typescript to Javascript by running `npm run tsc`.
+The production build will then be generated in the location we specify in `outDir` in the `tsconfig.json` file.

 Another tool we might want to use is ESlint, which has support for Typescript, and enables to set more options.
 A particularly useful option, set by default when using ESLint with Typescript is `no-explicit-any`.
 This will ensure that all of our variables are properly typed.

+In order to get our server to restart when we make code changes, we previously used `nodemon`.
+The typescript equivalent is `npm install --save-dev ts-node-dev`.

 #### External libraries